-The “recipe” for this homemade window cleaner works great on mirrors, inside windows, and outside windows that aren’t too dirty.
+The “recipe” for this homemade window cleaner works great on mirrors, inside windows, and outside windows.
 A perfect, streak free shine!

 - Fill gallon jug 3/4 full with water.